 RUAPEHU DISTRICT COUNCIL LOTTO APPLICATION, 26 March 2019

-Unanswered questions leading to confusion over RDC’s funding contributions also exists.
+Unanswered questions leading to confusion over’s funding contributions also exists.

 This Report gives a background to selected aspects of the Ruapehu District Council Application for Lotto funding, and analyses and corrects specific contentious claims contained within the Application.
 It is not an exhaustive analysis of the application per se, but does raise serious issues that Lotto should be made aware of, undoubtedly (and unfortunately) preventing the application from acceptance, unless it is corrected or withdrawn and resubmitted.

-Urgent liaison with RDC and their lawyer is recommended as false information currently abounds, in particular relating to the likelihood of the proceeds of The Memory Bank sale being available for the project in question.
+Urgent liaison withand their lawyer is recommended as false information currently abounds, in particular relating to the likelihood of the proceeds of The Memory Bank sale being available for the project in question.

-He also obtained funding for and purchased the old ANZ bank building in which the TMT established The Memory Bank.
+He also obtained funding for and purchased the old ANZ bank building in which theestablished The Memory Bank.
 The purposes of this creation and public support are clear and can be well proven (despite recent misinformation to the contrary from vested interests).

-In September 2018 following three decades of dysfunction and infighting, the TMT sold the building and evicted Ron Cooke with his collections, and when eventually forced to explain their actions the TMT trustees cited the founder’s “intransigence” (refusing to assign ownership of his collection to them) as being the factor that frustrated the trustees to the point of his eviction.
+In September 2018 following three decades of dysfunction and infighting, thesold the building and evicted Ron Cooke with his collections, and when eventually forced to explain their actions the trustees cited the founder’s “intransigence” (refusing to assign ownership of his collection to them) as being the factor that frustrated the trustees to the point of his eviction.

-In December 2018, Ron Cooke (along with myself and a third trustee) established the King Country Education Trust (KCET) as a NZ registered Charitable Trust.
+In December 2018, Ron Cooke (along with myself and a third trustee) established the King Country Education Trust () as a NZ registered Charitable Trust.
 It was incorporated on 4 January 2019 and it purchased his entire collections, containing a quarter of a million photographs, newspapers and negatives, many irreplaceable and priceless.
-In January 2019, KCET laid claim to the proceeds of the sale of The Memory Bank building (Appendix 8) on the basis of information garnered from multiple sources that KCET believed that TMT:
+In January 2019, laid claim to the proceeds of the sale of The Memory Bank building (Appendix 8) on the basis of information garnered from multiple sources that believed that :

 - Intended to cease operations and close down;